RickSchuurman/ickschuurman.github.io/_posts/2019-04-17-Deploying-MongoDB-on-AWS.markdown

     ``

+## Deploy MongoDB on AWS EC2 using Docker

+Now we can start with deploying a MongoDb on the just created EC2 instance.

-## Create MongoDB container in Docker
+### Create MongoDB container in Docker

 ``
 $ docker run -d -p 27017:27017 --name <container name> -v ~/dataMongo:/data/db mongo